QubesOS/qubes-core-admin-addon-whonix/README.md

 If any of referenced VM does not exists, extension set relevant property to none, to not risk leaking data over clearnet.

+Similarly, new Whonix Gateway is configured.
+When new VM is created based on a template with `whonix-gw` feature set it gets:
+ - `anon-gateway` tag

-Additionally, Whonix Workstation template can request `whonix-ws` feature to be added to itself, easing bootstrap of this feature.
+Additionally, Whonix Gateway/Workstation template can request `whonix-ws` feature to be added to itself, easing bootstrap of this feature.
 The canonical way to do this, is to place a script in `/etc/qubes/post-install.d` (with `.sh` extension), with just one call:

+    qvm-features-request whonix-gw 1

+or

     qvm-features-request whonix-ws 1

+This will set appropriate `whonix-gw`/`whonix-ws` feature, and also add `whonix-updatevm` tag, so templates will be updated over Whonix Gateway.

 The template cannot request the feature to be removed.